h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/offset_column.rst

 **Notes**:

-- An offset column can only be used for regression problems.
 - This option is not applicable for multinomial distributions
 - The offset column cannot be the same as the `fold_column <fold_column.html>`__.
 - This option can be specified in XGBoost, but it is not supported.